Arroch35/HackUPC-DreamTrip/README.md

 ---
 ## Credits

-Built by the Travel Mirror team for HackUPC.
+Built by the DreamTrip team for HackUPC.